Sangarshanan/sangarshanan.github.io/_posts/2025-09-06-perlin-noise.md

 Check out the github repo with the link to the game and a lot more info about the game!
 If you are still here, congrats : ) you have a superior attention span.

-Code is in this notebook along with an Interactive Perlin Noise Explorer: <https://gist.github.com/Sangarshanan/549ef00d4ef39633966d3daa9766930b>
+Code is in this [notebook](https://gist.github.com/Sangarshanan/549ef00d4ef39633966d3daa9766930b) along with an Interactive Perlin Noise Explorer

 ### Links